Skip to Content

 Amenities include boat mooring rentals, a playground, a freshwater quarry with a small beach, and a heated swimming pool.

 All sites come with a picnic table, fire pit, and water faucet.
-All of the sites are close to the ocean, with a few waterfront sites, and many sites with great water views.
-Friendly dogs are welcome too!
+They are close to the ocean, with a few waterfront sites and many with great water views.
+Friendly dogs are welcome, too!

 HTR Acadia is an awesome spot for ocean camping in Maine, and it is within close driving distance of Acadia National Park (9 miles) and Bar Harbor (12 miles).